Shreshthallbestno1/libdivsufsort/README.md

 SA[10] =  2: racadabra$
 ```

-You can start your homework by [downloading](https://github.com/cjain7/libdivsufsort/archive/refs/heads/master.zip) this repository, and then add your code, i.e., either a C or C++ file in [examples](examples) folder.
+You can start your homework by [downloading](https://github.com/cjain7/libdivsufsort/archive/refs/heads/master.zip) this repository, and then add your code, i.e., either a C or C++ file inside [examples](examples) folder.

 ### FAQ